-Where legislation allows, and there is suitable evidence to support a prosecution, an offender may be offered a fixed penalty or penalty charge notice which gives an offender the opportunity to discharge any liability to prosecution for the offence on payment on a monetary penalty.
-If the penalty is not paid, the matter will be referred to court.
+Where legislation allows, and there is suitable evidence to support a prosecution, an offender may be offered a fixed penalty or penalty charge notice which gives an offender the opportunity to discharge any liability to prosecution for the offence on payment of a monetary penalty.
+Where legislation allows the fixed penalty charge is reduced for earlier payment or there is a process of appealing the amount.
+Details of how this can be done will always be included with the issue of the fixed penalty of penalty charge.
+If no appeal is made and the penalty is not paid, the matter will be referred to court.